Vandebron/take-home-assessment-web/readme.md

 ![Goal app](web/goal-app.png)

+- [ ] There are several areas you can focus on.
+Pick what you'd like to focus on and implement those.
+Please don't take more than 4 hours on this.
+  - [ ] Update styling of the app to make it look like the goal app above
-- [ ] There are a few cosmetic and functional issues with the application.
-See if you can find them so the app looks like the goal app shown above and functions correctly (without any bugs)
+  - [ ] There are a few bugs in the app - feel free to fix any that you find
+  - [ ] The test coverage isn't great...
+Can you improve it?
+  - [ ] Wouldn't it be great if this app were dockerized?
+  - [ ] Anything else you think would be good
 - [ ] Send the forked repo as a PR

-During your in-person interview, we'll review your PR so be ready to discuss the changes you've made
+During your in-person interview, we'll review your PR so be ready to discuss the changes you've made.
+Happy coding 😃!!